avahoffman/urban-weed-genomics/bash/README.md

 7. the number of SNPs per locus shared by 80% of samples: found in `denovo_map.log` or by counting the number of SNPs in `populations.sumstats.tsv`:
  `populations.sumstats.tsv | grep -v ^"#" | wc -l`

+The script `05a-param_opt-figures_script.R` was used to create plots for assessing the change in shared loci across parameter iterations.

 ### Step 5b - `ustacks`